 If your website up time is critical to your business, then I would suggest just enabling notifications, and then performing the updates manually outside of business hours so that you can easily roll back if any issues occur.

-NOTE: If something goes wrong during an update, which breaks your website, then you will need to restore your latest backup.
-So the first thing I recommend is that make sure that you have backups in place and that they are working and that you know how to restore your website if required.
+If something goes wrong during an update, which breaks your website, then you will need to restore your latest backup.
+So the first thing I recommend is that make sure that you have backups in place and that they are working and that you know how to restore your website from backups if required.

 Check with your hosting provider how often they are performing backups of your website, and test out the restore process.